-To study this new paradigm, our ANR-funded consortium composed of Dr. Brice Rotureau (IPP), Dr. Lucy Glover (IPP) and Dr. Frédéric Bringaud (Bordeaux, coordinator of the TrypaDiff project) will (i) characterize glycerol-induced stumpy-like forms, (ii) determine the biological relevance of these parasites, and (iii) characterize the signaling pathway(s) involved in their glycerol-induced differentiation.
+To study this new paradigm, our ANR-funded consortium composed of Dr Frédéric Bringaud (Bordeaux, coordinator of the TrypaDiff project), Dr Brice Rotureau (Institut Pasteur Paris - IPP) and Dr Lucy Glover (IPP) will (i) characterize glycerol-induced ST-Glyc forms, (ii) determine the biological relevance of these parasites, and (iii) characterize the signaling pathway(s) involved in their glycerol-induced differentiation.
 This program will contribute to a better understanding of the developmental biology of trypanosomes responsible for human and domestic animal diseases and will highlight possible new ways to control parasite transmission.